 If you have drunk more than one or two units, it is worth remembering that the level of alcohol in your breastmilk reduces in the same way as it does in your body - so waiting an hour or more will reduce the amount of alcohol your baby gets through your breastmilk.

 It is not safe to get drunk when you are caring for your baby - whether they are breast or formula fed.

-One unit of alcohol is approximately equal to a 25ml measure of spirits, half a pint of beer, or half a 175ml glass of wine, although it depends on the strength of the drink.
+One unit of alcohol is approximately equal to a 25ml measure of spirits, half a pint of beer, or half a 175ml glass of wine, although it depends on the strength of the drink (Note that in Northern Ireland, a pub measure of spirits is larger: 35ml).